infretis/infentory/puckering/README.md

 <img src="https://github.com/infretis/infretis/blob/molmod_exercise5/examples/gromacs/puckering/graphics/initial-paths.gif" width="45%" height="45%">

 Navigate to the `step3_infretis` directory.

 The file `infretis0.toml` defines all the path sampling setup.

 In the [simulation] section, define the initial state and final state by specifying two interfaces at $\lambda=10$ and $\lambda=90$ in `infretis0.toml`.

-Start the simulation with
+Start the path sampling simulation with

 ```bash
 inft infinit -toml infretis0.toml
 ```
-This will initialize the system and also perform the main path sampling simulation.

 As we wait for it to finish, open a new terminal and move to the next step.

 # Step 4: Analysis